 But in the end, you feel overwhelmed, exhausted, and hopeless.
 Suddenly, the one thing you are most passionate about doing becomes the one thing you most dreaded to do.

 The Illusion of High Self Expectations

-The theme for my 2016 Self-Love Project this month is about expectation.
-Not meeting your expectations can easily lead to frustration, disappointment, anxiety and even depression.
+The theme for my 2016 Self-Love Project this month is about expectations.
+Not meeting your expectations can easily lead to frustration, disappointment, anxiety, and even depression.
 Expecting too much from yourself can also lower your self-esteem and destroy your passion in the process.